Innovative Solutions for Treating

 Chemical Precipitation

 Adding chemicals like lime or caustic soda to wastewater can cause dissolved metals to precipitate out of solution, forming solid particles that can then be removed through filtration or settling.
-This method is particularly useful for removing heavy metals and addressing water challenges.
+This method is particularly useful for removing heavy metals and addressing water challenges but these conventional chemicals create a significant amount of sludge to be disposed of responsibly.

 Neutralization